florianheinemann/passwordless/README.md

 `$ npm install passwordless --save`

-Usually you also want to install a TokenStore such as [MongoStore](https://github.com/florianheinemann/passwordless-mongostore) and something to deliver the tokens (be it email, SMS or any other means).
+Usually you also want to install a TokenStore such as [MongoStore](https://github.com/florianheinemann/passwordless-mongostore) or [RedisStore](https://github.com/florianheinemann/passwordless-redisstore) and something to deliver the tokens (be it email, SMS or any other means).
 For example:

 `$ npm install passwordless-mongostore --save`